Last updated:

 • Not designed for firm-level billing across many clients

-Best for: Growing accounting firms with standardized billing and accounting needs, before complexity increases.
+QuickBooks Online is best for growing accounting firms with standardized billing before complexity increases.

-Xero is a cloud-first accounting platform known for its clean interface and strong multi-currency support, making it attractive for firms with international clients.
+Xero is a cloud-first accounting platform with a clean interface and strong multi-currency capabilities, which makes it attractive for firms with international clients.

 • Integrates invoicing directly with reconciliation workflows